Lincoln County Treasurer's Office - Tax Sale

 If the original property owner fails to redeem or pay current year taxes by the Dec.
 31, the Treasurer will then send you a bill for those taxes to be paid in full.
 You can expect this bill in January.
 Owner redemption and other specific statutory provisions relating to the overall tax sale can be found under Wyoming Statutes 39-13-108.
 Office personnel are not authorized to provide legal advice, nor answer legal questions.

-We ask that only sincere tax buyers participate in this tax sale, with full intentions of fulfilling their obligation of five years, or until the property is redeemed.
+We ask that only sincere tax buyers participate in this tax sale, with full intentions of fulfilling their obligation of 4-6 years, or until the property is redeemed.

 Please understand, if you cannot meet your obligation, the Treasurer is not responsible, nor obligated, to transfer or reassign your Certificate of Purchase.
 The tax buyer is responsible to find someone to buy or reassign their certificates.